Singularities and Quinn spectra: A Bousfield-Kan spectral sequence

 if $ 0\not\in T$ and by * else.
 Then we have

 \end{lemma} \begin{proof} The proof is an induction on the number of singularities.
-In the case of only one singularity the left hand side is the cokernel of the map of Quinn spectra induced by $\partial_1$.
+In the case of only one singularity the left hand side is the cokernel of the map of Quinn spectra induced by $\slashed{\partial}_1$.
 This map is given by the multiplication by $P_1$.
 On the other hand the map which considers an ad over $\A\left< \emptyset \right> = \A$ as an object of $\A (S_1)$ can be composed with the multiplication by $P_1$ map.
-The cokernel of the induced map of spectra has the same homotopy type as $Q(ad/S)$ by the exact sequence of the previous section.
-Hence we get a map between the cokernels which induces an isomorphism on bordism groups. \end{proof} The homotopy colimit identification of the spectra with singularities furnishes a spectral sequence of Bousfield-Kan type \cite{MR0365573} with $E_2$-term the homology of the chain complex
+The cokernel of the induced map of spectra has the same homotopy type as $Q(ad/S)$ by the exact sequence of Theorem \ref{exact}.
+Hence we get a map between the cokernels which induces an isomorphism on bordism groups.
+The inductive step follows since we have canonical equivalences

+(Note that the multiplication with $*$-ads is still defined (compare \ref{module} below) even though the categories may not be monoidal.) \end{proof} The homotopy colimit identification of the spectra with singularities furnishes a spectral sequence of Bousfield-Kan type \cite{MR0365573} with $E_2$-term the homology of the chain complex

-with $\partial = \sum (-1)^k\partial_k$.
-This gives \begin{thm} There is a spectral sequence converging to the bordism groups of $ad/S_n$ with $E_2$-term the homology of the Koszul complex $K(P_1,\ldots ,P_n)$, that is, the tensor product over $\Omega_* $ of the complexes
+with $\slashed{\partial} = \sum (-1)^k\slashed{\partial}_k$.
+This gives \begin{thm} There is a spectral sequence converging to the bordism groups of $\mbox{ad}/S_n$ with $E_2$-term the homology of the Koszul complex $K(P_1,\ldots ,P_n)$, that is, the tensor product over $\Omega_* $ of the complexes

 \end{thm}